 John Davies - Contract Manager

 John has a varied background in the Construction and Support Services environment.
 Working in his early years in the building and roofing trades he progressed quickly to a bricklayer whilst attending College to enhance his skills base.
 He then moved on to work for the University of Wales in Cardiff within the Maintenance Department.
 John later progressed to Property Protection before moving to the Railway Industry.
 Travelling all over Wales and England as part of a team John was responsible for maintenance of some rail networks, including railway stations and network upgrades.
-Following this project John worked for a large construction company involved in the M4 widening project where he worked for several years before the project came to an end.
+Following this project, John worked for a large construction company involved in the M4 widening project where he worked for several years before the project came to an end.

 John joined MRC in September 2010 engaged to work within what was then the Forestry Commission of Wales, later Natural Resources Wales.
 Initially responsible for undertaking Mobile Patrols to secure sites across South Wales he progressed to becoming the Contract Supervisor and later Contract Manager.
 John was responsible for managing incident response, inductions, health and safety, reporting and performance data, as well as also ensuring Client requirements were met.
 As of 2016 John has become MRC's Company Contract Manager and is responsible for operations management and support across various sites and locations in the United Kingdom.
-John pays an important role in delivering projects and running tasks including asset protection, special events and security guarding.
+John pays an important role in delivering projects and running tasks including asset protection, special events, and security guarding.

-Natalie Stevens - Finance Assistant
+Natalie Stevens - Finance Officer

-Prior to joining MRC in mid 2009, Natalie gained 10 years experience working in the construction industry.
+Prior to joining MRC in mid-2009, Natalie gained 10 years experience working in the construction industry.

 She developed significant experience in implementing strong administration and office support for a variety of projects in the sector with a reputable company.

 Natalie leads the Hereford office’s reception service and assists the team with administration and office support for a variety of projects in the UK and overseas.

 Andrea Matthews - Projects Manager